'Nina's Adventures' (1999).

 The Hots

 Together with scriptwriter Stephen Hersh, Paley launched another newspaper gag-a-day comic, 'The Hots' (2002-2003), syndicated by King Features.
 The comic features Max and Hannah, a young Jewish-American couple in New York.
-Contrary to popular thought, Paley and Hersh weren't a couple.
-In the same sense, 'The Hots' wasn't therefore not a reflection of their romantic life.
-The comic also ran in Dutch (as 'Leve de Liefde!' in Flemish newspaper Het Laatste Nieuws) and Norwegian.
+Contrary to popular thought, Paley and Hersh weren't a couple, so 'The Hots' wasn't a reflection of the authors' own romantic life.
+The comic also ran in Dutch (as 'Leve de Liefde!' in the Flemish newspaper Het Laatste Nieuws) and Norwegian.
 After a year, King Features discontinued 'The Hots', because not enough newspapers carried it to make its publication lucrative.

 Mimi & Eunice

-On 9 March 2010, Paley created 'Mimi & Eunice', available on her personal blog.
-The series feature two anthropomorphic creatures with dog ears who are more head than body.
-Mimi is recognizable by his pointy ears and Eunice by his hanging hearing organs.
+On 9 March 2010, Paley created 'Mimi & Eunice', which she published on her personal blog.
+The series features two anthropomorphic creatures with dog ears who are more head than body.
+Mimi is recognizable by her pointy ears and Eunice by her hanging ones.
 The gags have a philosophical tone.
 Mimi and Eunice discuss politics and capitalism, but most of all copyright law and intellectual property.
-Two compilation book have been published, 'Misinformation Wants To Be Free' (2010) and 'Mimi & Eunice: Questions about Copyright' (Ediciones EK, 2012), both also translated in Spanish.
+Two compilation books have been published, 'Misinformation Wants To Be Free' (2010) and 'Mimi & Eunice: Questions about Copyright' (Ediciones EK, 2012), both also translated into Spanish.

 Still from: 'Sita Sings The Blues'.